-Gamos theme is a wedding invitation theme.
-It’s designed and developed for everyone who wishes to add an elegant website to their magical moment.
-Share exciting details with your guests, provide useful information about your celebration, and get RSVP from guests.
-Cheers!
+Gamos theme is a wedding invitation WordPress theme.
+It’s designed for everyone who wishes to add an elegant website for their magical moment.

 The theme can be installed through the WordPress Admin panel.